Estimating the Propagation of Interdependent Cascading Outages with Multi-Type Branching Processes: Introduction

 Till now the branching process has only been used to describe the propagation of one type of outages.
 In real cascading blackouts, however, several outages such as line outages, load shedding, and isolated buses can exist simultaneously.
-More importantly, these outages are usually interdependent, because of which the propagation of cascading outages can be better understood only when these outages can be described jointly.
-Also, if we want to evaluate the time needed to restore the system after a cascading outage event, we need to know how many buses and lines are still in service, as well as the amount of the load shed.
+More importantly, these outages are usually interdependent and thus their propagation can be better understood only when they can be described jointly.
+Also, if we want to evaluate the time that is needed to restore the system after a cascading outage event, we need to know how many buses and lines are still in service, as well as the amount of the load shed.
 But we may not have all these data and thus need to predict some of them by only using the available data.

-In this paper, line outages, the load shed, and isolated buses, are described by Galton-Watson multi-type branching processes \cite{KB:04}, \cite{TE:89}.
+In this paper, line outages, the load shed, and isolated buses, are described by Galton-Watson multi-type branching processes \cite{KB:04,TE:89}.
 The parameters of branching processes are estimated by the Expectation Maximization (EM) algorithm \cite{em}.
 The joint distributions of total outages are efficiently estimated by multi-type branching processes via the Lagrange-Good inversion \cite{good}.
-We also show that the multi-type branching process can effectively predict the distribution of the load shed and isolated buses when there are no data for them.
+We also show that the multi-type branching process can effectively predict the distribution of the load shed and isolated buses and their conditional largest possible total outages when there are no data for them.

+Note that the multi-type branching process discussed in this paper can not only quantify the interdependencies between different types of outages in power systems, but can also be used to study the interactions between different infrastructure systems, such as between electric power systems and communication networks \cite{inter,commu}, natural gas networks \cite{gas1,gas}, water systems \cite{water}, and transportation networks \cite{transport,transport1}.

 The rest of this paper is organized as follows.
 Section \ref{G-W BP} briefly introduces the multi-type Galton-Watson branching processes.
 Section \ref{estimating} explains the estimating of branching process parameters.
 Section \ref{total pdf} discusses the estimation of the joint distribution of total outages by multi-type branching processes.
 Section \ref{num needed} determines how many cascades should be simulated and how many should be utilized to estimate the joint distribution by branching processes.
 Section \ref{simulation} tests the proposed method with simulated cascades of line outages, the load shed, and isolated buses by AC OPA on the IEEE 118-bus system.
 Finally the conclusion is drawn in Section \ref{conclusion}.